sbsce/cyubeVR-VoxelAPI-Modding/README.md

 std::vector<CoordinateInBlocks> GetAllCoordinatesInRadius(CoordinateInBlocks At, int32_t Radius);
 ```

-More functions can be added at request, so if there is something you would like to have access to that is not yet available, feel free to request it in the #Modding channel in the [official cyubeVR Discord](https://discord.gg/cyubeVR) or open an issue here on this repository.
+More functions to interact with the game can be added at request, so if there is something you would like to have access to that is not yet available, feel free to request it in the #Modding channel in the [official cyubeVR Discord](https://discord.gg/cyubeVR) or open an issue here on this repository.

+Of course, you also have access to the whole C/C++ standard library and any other C/C++ library you might want to include in your code.

 # How to start using this: